musicvano/Blog/src/csharp/float-product.md

 3. Multiplies the numbers
 4. Outputs the result with 3 decimal places using string formatting

-## License
+## Source Code

-This project is licensed under the MIT license.
+Please refer to the [GitHub repository](https://github.com/musicvano/Tutorials/tree/main/FloatProduct).